puppetlabs/tasks-hands-on-lab/2-acquiring-nodes/README.md

 2. Launch a single SSH server in the background: `docker-compose up --detach`.
 To launch more SSH servers, run:  `docker-compose up --scale ssh=3 --detach`.

 3. View a list of running containers: `docker-compose ps`.
-The result should be simliar to:
+The result should be similar to:
     ```
             Name                 Command        State           Ports
     -------------------------------------------------------------------------